An ETH-Tight Exact Algorithm for Euclidean TSP: An exact algorithm for TSP

-The basis of the rank-based method is the following result. \begin{lemma} {\rm\bf [Bodlaender~\etal~\cite{single-exponential}, Theorem 3.7]} There exists a set $\cR^*$ consisting of $2^{|B|-1}$ weighted matchings that is representative of the set $\cM(B,P)$.
-Moreover, there is an algorithm \emph{Reduce} that, given a representative set~$\cR$ of $\cM(B,P)$, computes such a set $\cR^*$ in $|\cR| \cdot 2^{O(|B|)}$ time. \end{lemma} \ar{Lemma~\ref{lem:repr} can also be applied for our case, where $\cR$ is representative of $\cM'(B,P)\subseteq \cM(B,P)$, the set of weighted matchings in $\cM(B,P)$ that have a corresponding \btsp solution satisfying the Packing Property.} The result of Bodlaender~\etal{} is actually more general than stated above, as it not only applies to matchings but also to other types of partitions.
+The basis of the rank-based method is the following result. \begin{lemma} {\rm\bf [Bodlaender~\etal~\cite[Theorem 3.7]{single-exponential}]} There exists a set $\cR^*$ consisting of $2^{|B|-1}$ weighted matchings that is representative of the set $\cM(B,P)$.
+Moreover, there is an algorithm \emph{Reduce} that, given a representative set~$\cR$ of $\cM(B,P)$, computes such a set $\cR^*$ in $|\cR| \cdot 2^{O(|B|)}$ time. \end{lemma} Lemma~\ref{lem:repr} also holds for our case, where $\cR$ is representative of $\cM_\PP(B,P)$.
+The result of Bodlaender~\etal{} is actually more general than stated above, as it not only applies to matchings but also to other types of partitions.
 Moreover, for matchings the bound has been improved to $2^{|B|/2-1}$~\cite{CyganKN18}.
 However, Lemma~\ref{lem:repr} suffices for our purposes.

+We now briefly sketch the main ideas behind the rank-based approach.
+Consider a matrix $\cA$ whose rows and columns are indexed by perfect matchings of $B$.
+One can think of the row index as the matching realized by the subproblem inside the separator, and the column index as the matching realized by the subproblem outside the separator.
+An entry in $\cA$ is $1$ if the pair of corresponding matchings fit, that is, their union is a Hamiltonian cycle on $B$, and the entry is $0$ otherwise.